-The Biology, Chemistry and Environmental Studies Department provides access to general education science requirements for the non-science student and provides the science curriculum for five major programs in Biology and in two major programs in Earth and Environmental Studies.
+The Biology, Chemistry and Environmental Studies Department provides access to general education science requirements for the non-science student and provides the science curriculum for five major programs in Biology and the two major programs in Earth and Environmental Studies.
 The professional standard of the science faculty serves as a model that students emulate and anticipate as members of the scientific community.
-To enable the distribution of quality science education, the Department and its curricular activities are rooted in the following directives:
+To enable the distribution of quality science education, the department and its curricular activities are rooted in the following directives:

 - Encourage an appreciation for the classical approaches of scientific inquiry while implementing contemporary methodologies and techniques in the lecture and laboratory settings.

 - Provide learning opportunities that encourage diversity of opinion, critical thinking and personal creativity in the service of scientific truth finding.